Things to do in Athens in the Acropolis Area

 Have lunch on Dionysiou Areopagitou Street

 This street with beautiful neoclassical buildings connects the Acropolis Hill with two of the largest parks in Athens.
-You have Philopappos Hill on the West, Acropolis Hill in the middle, and the Temple of Olympion Zeus on the East.
+You have Philopappos Hill on the West, Acropolis Hill in the middle, and the Temple of Olympian Zeus on the East.
 The latter is right by the National Gardens.

-Taking a stroll on the wide Dionysiou Areopagitou walkway will help you discover important historic landmarks in the city of Athens.
+Taking a stroll on the wide Dionysiou Areopagitou walkway will help you discover important historical landmarks in the city of Athens.
 Furthermore, on this street, you’ll find some of the most lovely cafés and taverns the Greek capital has to offer.

 You can start looking for an inviting restaurant to stop for lunch after your visit to the Acropolis of Athens on the Eastern end of the pedestrian area.

-Things to do in Athens near the Acropolis Area
+Things to do in Athens near the Acropolis area

 After a good meal, you can also continue exploring the city of Athens by heading to the National Gardens.
-On your way, you can admire the Temple of Olympion Zeus and Hadrian’s Arch, the statue of Lord Byron, and the gorgeous Zappeion Hall.
+On your way, you can admire the Temple of Olympian Zeus and Hadrian’s Arch, the statue of Lord Byron, and the gorgeous Zappeion Hall.